The Larson Scanner Kit

 It suggests a 68 Ohm resistor.
 I assume I am not understanding something.
 I do not doubt you know what you are doing.
 I just want to understand why the difference.

 There are additional voltage losses inside the microcontroller chip.
-Also, we can drive the current a bit higher-- up to about 30 mA -- for short periods of time.
-Picking that resistor value is an *art* for cases like this-- the resistor calculators tell you what a good value for steady-state solutions-- we're scanning all of these LEDs thousands of times per second.
+Also, we can drive the current a bit higher– up to about 30 mA — for short periods of time.
+Picking that resistor value is an *art* for cases like this– the resistor calculators tell you what a good value for steady-state solutions– we’re scanning all of these LEDs thousands of times per second.

 Windell H. Oskay